 How to secure RDP?

 Remote desktop sessions work over an encrypted channel, preventing anyone from viewing your session by eavesdropping on the network.
-However, there is a vulnerability in the encryption method of earlier versions of RDP sessions that could allow unauthorized access to your session via a man-in-the-middle (MITM) attack.
-The remote desktop can be secured using SSL/TLS.
+However, there is a vulnerability in the encryption method of earlier versions of Remote Desktop Protocol sessions that could allow unauthorized access to your session via a man-in-the-middle (MITM) attack.
+You can secure the remote desktop using SSL/TLS.
 Although a remote desktop is more secure than remote administration tools such as VNC, which do not encrypt the entire session, there are risks every time an administrator is given remote access to the system.

-Tips to Keep the Chance of Hacking to a Minimum
+Tips to Decrease the Chance of Remote Desktop Protocol Hacking

 Deny direct RDP access to clients or servers outside the enterprise.
 Opening RDP (port 3389) to networks outside the enterprise is highly discouraged because it is a known vector for many attacks.
-Instead, after configuring the RDP gateway, nodes should be configured to allow RDP connections only from the gateway node or subnets in the organization where it is needed.
+Instead, after configuring the RDP gateway, configure the nodes should to allow RDP connections only from the gateway node or subnets in the organization that needs it.

 Use RDP gateways (best practice).
-The use of an RDP gateway is highly recommended.
+The use of an Remote Desktop Protocol gateway is highly recommended.
 It allows hard-limit access to remote desktop ports while maintaining remote connections through a single “Gateway” server.
-When using the Remote Desktop Gateway server, all remote desktop services on desktops and workstations must be restricted to allow access only from the Remote Desktop Gateway.
+When using the Remote Desktop Gateway server, you should restrict all remote desktop services on workstations to allow access only from the Remote Desktop Gateway.
 The Remote Desktop Gateway server listens for remote desktop requests over HTTPS (port 443).
 Then, it connects the client to the remote desktop service on the target computer.

 Change the default listening port for the remote desktop.
 Changing the listening port will help “hide” the remote desktop from hackers who scan the network for computers listening on the default remote desktop port (TCP 3389).
 This provides effective protection against the latest RDP worms such as Morto.
 (IMPORTANT: do not try this if you are not familiar with the Windows registry and TCP/IP).

 Use tunnel connections to the remote desktop via IPSec or SSH.
 If using a remote desktop gateway is impossible, you can add a layer of authentication and encryption by tunneling remote desktop sessions over IPSec or SSH.
-IPSec has been built into all Windows operating systems since Windows 2000, but usage and management are greatly improved in Windows 10.
+IPSec appeared in all Windows versions since Windows 2000, but got a massive quality update in Windows 10.
 You can use SSH tunneling for remote desktop connections if an SSH server is available.